 I have been paddling for 10 years now, and I have been in some bad situations, but having the correct wet suit, a pfd and a leash has really helped me.

-So my OWN rules for PFDs are if I am SUP surfing no way, it would be dangerous to wear a PFD, same for SUP foiling.
+So my OWN rules for PFDs are if I am SUP surfing no way, it would be dangerous to wear a PFD.

 If I am venturing out of the of my home inlet into the open ocean and solo I would wear a PFD without a doubt.
 Plus the French Law states that if you are 300 metres from the shoreline you are required to wear one at all times.

-So which one to chose?
-I have 4 PFDs that I have used and still use for SUP
+So you looking for a SUP specific pfd which one to chose?
+I have 5 PFDs that I have used and still use for SUP!

 The other positives for the Vaikobi PFD is that there is a pouch for water at the back should you need refreshments on a journey or in a race.